 At the last edition of GB CompNet tourney we saw so many new talents, new techniques, new strategies, but we also realized that big part of the competitors were lacking in some basic fundamentals for a competition.
-And since the GB Compnet-Camp in preparation for the Pan American will begin on March 12th, and the GB squad is in the final steps of its preparation, we decided to share some tips for all the competitors.
+So we decided to share some tips for all the competitors.

 The advice may seem very simple but if you follow it you’ll find tournaments much easier to get through and you may even begin to see improvements in your overall performance.